gafaua/protossdml/README.md

 This repository contains the training pipeline presented in the paper, the evaluation code for CAMELYON16 and a demo notebook.

-Model weights and a sample support set for CAMELYON16 are available her: URL.
+Model weights and a sample support set for CAMELYON16 can be downloaded from [this repository](https://drive.google.com/drive/folders/1H6A4JS3D06DqE4QfWbEb1Sx1pQk8wBtz).

 ### Installation
 You can install most requirements from `requirements.txt`.